noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 here.
 No, in the first place, where the heck did these people get their information... wait, I guess I didn’t have to think about it too much...
 There is only one person who can communicate information to so many people in such a short time.
-That f\*cking idiot...
+That idiot...
 What the heck is she doing?!

 Seeing the me who’s stunned by the sheer number of spectators, Megiddo-san happily smiled.